 Medicare Part B covers the cost of visits to the doctor as well as outpatient care, home health care, durable medical equipment and mental health services.
-Within the first 12 months of enrollment in Part B, you are eligible to see your doctor for what Medicare refers to as the “Welcome to Medicare preventive visit.”
-Services include the following:
+Within the first 12 months of enrollment in Part B, you are eligible to see your doctor for what Medicare refers to as the Welcome to Medicare preventive visit.

 - Review of medical history and health-related social history.

 - Education and consultation regarding preventive services.